Advocacy & Public Policy at Andeavor

 - Engage with policymakers to communicate our positions

 Andeavor formulates our policy positions in a manner consistent with our Public Policy Principles, and in part, based on the principle of Shared Value, which considers viewpoints that are good for the environment, the community and our business.
-Priority policy areas for Andeavor currently include refinery safety, fuel standards, environmental issues, tax and energy infrastructure.
+Priority policy areas for Andeavor currently include refinery safety, fuel standards, environmental and climate issues, tax and energy infrastructure.

 Our Board of Directors receives updates on significant public policy and the Governance Committee of our Board of Directors receives regular updates on the Company’s political spending activities.
 The Board of Directors and our chief executive officer have delegated regular oversight of our public policy and political spending policies, protocols and activities to our vice president, corporate affairs, in consultation with the vice president, federal government affairs for federal political spending activities.